Unsupported Browser

 This fellowship honors C. James Carrico, MD, FACS, and is designated for research in trauma and critical care.

-• The fellowship is open to Fellows or Associate Fellows of the College who have: (1) completed the chief residency year or accredited fellowship training within the preceding five years, not including time off for maternity leave, military deployment, or medical leave; and (2) received a full-time faculty appointment in a department of surgery or a surgical specialty at a medical school accredited by the Liaison Committee on Medical Education in the United States or by the Committee for Accreditation of Canadian Medical Schools in Canada.
-Preference will be given to applicants who directly enter academic surgery following residency or fellowship.
+• The applicant must have a full-time faculty appointment in a department of surgery or a surgical specialty at a medical school accredited by the Liaison Committee on Medical Education in the United States or by the Committee for Accreditation of Canadian Medical Schools.

 • A minimum of 50 percent of the Fellow’s time must be spent in the research proposed in the application.
 This percentage may run concurrently with the time requirements of NIH or other accepted funding.